Varuna (pilot boat): Construction and service

 On 26 November 1898, while returning to Boston, the Varuna, No. 6, met up with the Portland Gale.
 Captain William McMilan, succeeded in working the Varuna out off Highland Light, when she was driven into shoal water during the storm.
 He had been captain of the Varuna for four years.
 McMilan was able to board a Johnston line steamer Sedgemore, inbound from Philadelphia.
 Varuna's double reefed sails were damaged and her yawls washed away.
 The steamer was able to tow the pilot-boat from off Highland Light into the Boston harbour.
 Captain William McMilan, Captain William H. Fairfield and the crew were grateful to Captain Bartlett of the steamer for rescuing them.
 After repairs were made she resumed her duties in the pilot fleet.
 Captain Frederick W. Ahlquist, was head boatkeeper on the Varuna and later told of the experience of surviving the storm.
 During the gale, sister pilot-boat, the Columbia, No. 8, was driven ashore at the Sand Hills beach in Scituate, Massachusetts with the loss of all five men aboard.
 Captain Thomas Cooper was transferred from the Columbia to the Varuna, as he had ownership in the Varuna.

 On June 22, 1899, James L. Smith escorted the USS Massachusetts from the Varuna.
 He was last attached to the Varuna, before he retired from pilot service due to illness.

 In April 1900, Charles I. Lampee, during spring vacation and his senior year in high school, went on a cruise with his grandfather skipper Thomas Cooper.
 They went from Boston eastward 200 miles when they came across the steamer with a load of coal headed for Boston.
 The pilot flag was set and Captain Cooper rowed a yawl to the steamer to climb on board.
 He convinced the captain on the steamer to tow them back to Boston to save time as there was not enough wind to return home.

 On 12 November 1900, Captain Clifford McField, of the pilot boat Varuna, No. 6, encountered bad weather 70 miles east of Boston Light.
-A huge wave came onboard, which carried away boat-keeper Sidney Campbell and caused considerable damage to the boat.
+A huge wave came on board, which carried away boat-keeper Sidney Campbell and caused considerable damage to the boat.
 Pilot Thomas Cooper helped to return the boat to port.